BetterMoneyLabs/chaincash/docs/miw.md

 Magic Internet Gold Wallet
 ==========================

-There is huge need for unfreezeable, stable-priced cash with known security guarantees but also simple.
-We present Magic Internet Gold Wallet - ChainCash-based wallet with on-chain and offchain payments,
+There is huge need for unfreezeable, stable-priced cash solution with known security guarantees but also simple, which can be freely created on demand in communities, but also provide backed or trusted (such as USDT) stablecoins when counterparty is not well known.
+We present such unified solution called Magic Internet Gold Wallet - ChainCash-based wallet with support for on-chain and offchain payments, and money creation freely in community circles, or backed by blockchain assets.

-It will have further sections in the UI :
+The wallet will have further sections in the UI :

 Current status
 --------------